Voice Recognition and Dragon NaturallySpeaking Software

 Lawyers make their living talking to clients and appearing in court to argue cases, making them great candidates for using voice recognition.
 Dragon Legal, the latest version, is set up to automatically transcribe what you are saying.

 Dictate letters and email directly into Outlook and Word.
 It's fast and relaxing compared to typing.

-Another major benefit of Dragon Legal 12 is its vast vocabulary of more than 30,000 legal terms.
 Terms not currently supported are easy for you to import into the program and can be shared among users in your office.

 Students are required to write a great deal of information as they do research and write papers and dissertations.
 Voice recognition speeds up the process and lets students focus on their material instead of the mechanical requirement of typing it all up.

 Depending on their needs, students may use Dragon Premium, or the most powerful edition - Dragon Professional (Student).
 This is an identical product to the full Dragon Professional - just a lot cheaper!

 Writers make their living by typing, and because voice recognition helps them write much faster than they can type, the software can help them make more money by increasing their output.
 What’s more, authors and journalists use voice recognition to save wear and tear on their hands and wrists, to avoid getting or worsening their carpal tunnel syndrome.

 Dragon Professional 12 is particularly useful for writers, as the latest version can record your text three times faster than you can type, with much higher accuracy than any other speech recognition product.